-A competitive purchase price, zero road tax, very competitive BiK rates and a long warranty all mean the MG 5 should cost pennies to run
+A low purchase price, zero road tax, very competitive BiK rates and a long warranty all mean the MG 5 should cost pennies to run

 |Insurance group||Warranty||Service interval||2021/22 company-car tax cost (20%/40%)|

 |32||7yrs / 80,000 miles||1yr / 15,000 miles||From £55 / £110|

 The MG 5’s running costs really hammer home the benefit of electric cars, and MG throws in a few sweeteners of its own in the form of one of the longest warranties in the industry, generous service intervals and comprehensive service packages.
 Whether buying privately or for business, running costs should be low, thanks to 0g/km CO2 emissions – although you may find insurance a little more pricey than for a combustion-engined estate.